Learn how Social Security works and how to maximize your benefits and retirement income.

 At its core, Social Security is a “generational contract.”
 It’s not a traditional savings plan in which you set aside money and it grows over time.
 Instead, you pay Social Security taxes that are used to support current retirees.
 When it’s time for you to retire, future workers will theoretically be paying their taxes to support you.
 This tax is withheld from each paycheck, just like federal income taxes.
 You’ll see this Social Security tax deduction on your pay stub, although it may be called OASDI, FICA, or something else, depending upon your company’s payroll system.
 Even self-employed folks including freelancers and those with side gigs pay into Social Security, although they send it in as part of their federal taxes.

-Currently, the Social Security retirement tax is 12.4% of your income, up to $132,900 for 2019.
+Currently, the Social Security retirement tax is 12.4% of your income.
 However, you only pay half the amount—6.2%—while your employer picks up the tab for the other half.
 Later, you’ll receive retirement benefits based on your age and how much you paid into the system.
 In theory, the more you pay into the system, the bigger your benefits payout will be.

 However, your payout will also depend on when you start drawing retirement benefits.
 It’s true that you can start receiving benefits when you turn 62, but the amount you receive each month will be smaller because you didn’t wait until you reached your full retirement age (FRA).
 If you want to receive more each month, you need to wait until your FRA or longer.
 Your FRA is based on when you were born; see the Social Security Administration chart to determine your FRA (between 65 and 67).